Quicx

 live observation of the running daemon

 Opens a short-lived control connection over the /tmp/quicx.sock Unix socket and sends MSG_STATS, then renders the MSG_STATS_RESPONSE as a human-readable table.
-Shows uptime, worker pool state, queue depth, task counters, memory usage and a per-size-class PMAD slab breakdown.
+Shows uptime, task counters (including in-flight, derived as submitted − completed − failed), memory usage against your configured pool, and a per-size-class utilization breakdown.
 Safe to script — exits non-zero if the daemon is unreachable.

 ~ $